The most entertaining of all antiques, toys constitute one of the fastest growing fields of collecting. They appeal to people of all ages:

 Antique toy appraisals bankers began to acquire a variety of cast-iron mechanical banks and still banks, primarily for commercial

+display.
 Yonezawa Champions Racer 98 1950s, vintage space toys for sale email us highest prices paid.
 Prior to 1850 most toys

 were one-of-a-kind pieces, with the exception of wooden examples produced in vast quantities by the German cottage industry.